 After the first rejection of the constitutional draft, the national congress proposed the "Agreement for Chile" in December 2022, initiating a second attempt to draft a new constitution in 2023.
 This new effort involved a council of 50 publicly elected members, working alongside a 24-member Expert Commission appointed by the National Congress.
 Their task was to draft a preliminary proposal for the council to discuss and approve.
-Additionally, a Technical Committee of Admissibility was established to arbitrate potential regulatory violations (Cámara de Diputados y Senado 2023).
+Additionally, a Technical Committee of Admissibility was established to arbitrate potential regulatory violations (Cámara de Diputados y Senado, 2023).

-On May 7, 2023, Chilean citizens elected their councilors using proportional representation, open lists, a female candidate quota, and an indigenous seat (Cámara de Diputados y Senado 2023).
+On May 7, 2023, Chilean citizens elected their councilors using proportional representation, open lists, a female candidate quota, and an indigenous seat (Cámara de Diputados y Senado, 2023).

 The 2023 election results showed a shift to the right.
 The Partido Republicano, a far-right party influenced by Pinochet supporters, won 34.34% of the vote and 23 seats.
 Unidad por Chile, a left-wing coalition, secured 27.73% and 16 seats, while Chile Seguro, a right-wing coalition, gained 20.42% and 11 seats.

 Altman et al. (2023) suggest that compulsory voting brought in right-wing voters dissatisfied with the constitutional process who had abstained previously.

-The conservative draft approved by the council proposed minimalistic social policies, stricter abortion and immigration regulations, and weaker gender quotas (Benavides 2023).
+The conservative draft approved by the council proposed minimalistic social policies, stricter abortion and immigration regulations, and weaker gender quotas (Benavides, 2023).
 In the December 17, 2023 referendum, 55.76% voted against the proposed constitution, according to the Chilean Electoral Service.

 Did Pinochet's era of repression influence this process?
-Tables C.10 and C.11 show that areas with former military bases had lower voter turnout and a higher incidence of invalid votes (21.43%).
-There was no significant shift towards rejecting the conservative draft or increased support for the left, indicating a broader rejection of electoral choices in these regions.
+Tables C.6 and C.7 show that areas with former military bases had lower voter turnout (-3.6 percentage points) and did not favor any coalition.
+A remarkable feature of this voting was the higher incidence of invalid votes (21.43%).
+In areas with old repression centers, there were 2.3 percentage points more invalid votes.
+In the second exit plebiscite, the pattern was similar to the first.
+There was no significant movement towards rejecting the conservative draft, indicating a broader rejection of electoral choices in these regions.

-490 [TABLE C.11 HERE]
+[TABLE C.6 HERE] [TABLE C.7 HERE]